Arjun-pk-8921/my-todo-list/README.md

 Your data is safe in your device.<br>
 Try this <a href="https://main--shimmering-travesseiro-62592e.netlify.app/" target="_blank" >here</a> or search for <a href="https://main--shimmering-travesseiro-62592e.netlify.app/" target="_blank" >bit.ly/8921-my-todo-list</a>.
 ## Limitations
-Data is temporarily stored on client side that is removed after a session and has limit of 5-10 MB size.
+Data is temporarily stored on client side that is removed after a clear cache and has limit of 5-10 MB size.